volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

 This site is not a member of dc cluster group.

+### Deployment Assisted

+In assisted deployment get AWS parameters generated in status of this objects and run volterra provided terraform script..

 ### Direct Connect Choice Direct Connect Enabled

 Direct Connect Connection to Site is enabled(Legacy).